rust-lang/rfcs/text/0000-rust-has-provenance.md

 [^erase]: It is of course still possible to erase provenance during compilation, *if* the target that we are compiling to does not actually do the access checks that the abstract machine does.
 What is not safe is having a language operation that strips provenance, and inserting that in arbitrary places in the program.

 The point of this RFC is that Rust has *prescriptive* provenance.
+The author is not aware of cases of descriptive provenance that actually use the term "provenance"; usually people simply talk about data/control dependencies.
+So while the term "provenance" might initially raise wrong expectations, there's also no pressing need to pick a different term.
+Ultimately, wrong expectations will ensue with pretty much any name, since few people actually expect anything like prescriptive provenance to exist.
+(This includes the author of this RFC, who was firmly anti-prescriptive-provenance around 2017, but has since come to the conclusion that there's no credible alternative.)

 *Historical note:* The author assumes that provenance in C was originally intended to be purely descriptive.
 However, the moment compilers started doing optimizations that exploit undefined behavior depending on the provenance of a pointer, provenance of de-facto-C became prescriptive.
 A lot of the confusion around provenance arises from the fact that many people still think it is purely descriptive.
+They will hence accept both "we do provenance-based alias analysis" and "pointers are just integers" as true statements, not realizing that these statements are contradicting each other.
 The standard has not (yet) been updated to clarify this, but in 2022 the committee has accepted a Technical Specification that does explicitly state that C has prescriptive provenance.

 # Guide-level explanation